-The red grape variety (also Seshi Zi, Shesh) comes from Albania; the name means "black shesh".
-It is named after the municipality of Shesh west of Tirana.
-Despite morphological She may not share similarities with the varieties Serina e Zeze or mistakenly suspected as a descendant Syrah be confused.
+The red grape variety (also Seshi Zi, Shesh) comes from Albania; the name means "Black Shesh".
+It is named after the community of Shesh west of Tirana.
+Despite morphological It must not be similar to the varieties Serina e Zeze or who wrongly suspected as a descendant Syrah be confused.
 The parentage is unknown.
-Whether a connection to the white variety Shesh i Bardhë is not known.
-The late ripening vine produces a ruby red, mild wine with aromas of plums, apples and forest fruits.
-It is cultivated west of Tirana, where together with the Shesh i Bardhë it makes up around one third of the Albanian population.
-In 2010, however, no stock was reported (Kym Anderson ).
+Whether a connection to the white variety Shesh i Bardhe is not known.
+The late-ripening vine produces a ruby-red, mild wine with aromas of plums, apples and forest fruits.
+It is grown west of Tirana, where together with the Shesh i Bardhë it makes up around a third of the Albanian population.
+In 2010, however, no stock was shown (Kym Anderson ).